Find Posts By Topic

 Joseph Mayer Street Clock outside the MOHAI Museum in Seattle.
 Photo: Mark Mendez Mayer

-The history of Mayor Bros. is not only part of the history of Seattle, but also part of the history of the Pacific Northwest and Alaska.
-For around 100 years, Mayor Bros. served the retail jewelers of the area during good times and bad.
-During the depression of the early 1930s, Mayor Bros. helped many retail jewelers survive the storm.
+The history of Mayer Bros. is not only part of the history of Seattle, but also part of the history of the Pacific Northwest and Alaska.
+For around 100 years, Mayer Bros. served the retail jewelers of the area during good times and bad.
+During the depression of the early 1930s, Mayer Bros. helped many retail jewelers survive the storm.

 Joseph Mayer Street Clock in the plaza of Aguadilla City, Puerto Rico.
 Photo: Mark Mendez Mayer